Paulescu/image-classification-with-local-vlms/README.md

 - the [**LFM2-VL** family of open-weight Visual Language Models (aka VLMs) by Liquid AI](https://huggingface.co/collections/LiquidAI/lfm2-vl-68963bbc84a610f7638d5ffa) to classify images for these tasks.

-- the [**LeapSDK**](https://leap.liquid.ai/docs) for iOS to deploy the final models into an iOS app.
+- the [**Leap Edge SDK**](https://leap.liquid.ai/docs) for iOS to deploy the final models into an iOS app.

 Each of the tasks will be progressively more complex, and will require us to build a more specialized image classifier.

-The final artifact (aka the model) will be bundled as an artifact that you can embed into your iOS app (and soon Android) build, and invoke as any other async function.
+We will bundle the final model into a very simple iOS app, and we will invoke it using the Leap Edge SDK and regular async functions.

 For example, a cat vs dog classifier in Swift looks like this: